 The Coosa North Georgia Regional Water Plan was first adopted by the Georgia Environmental Protection Division in September 2011.
-As required in the Water Planning Act (2008), the Regional Water Plans are required to be updated on a 5-year cycle and a revised plan was adopted in 2017.
+As required in the Water Planning Act (2008), the Regional Water Plans are required to be updated on a 5-year cycle and a revised plans were adopted in 2017 and 2023.
 The Plan is the product of the work of the Coosa North Georgia Regional Water Planning Council.
 The Regional Water Plan outlines strategies to meet water

 Key Water Resource Issues Being Addressed by the Council

 - Groundwater resources in the region are generally limited; most of the water supply needs are met with surface water sources.